Head-On DWI Crash Off Route 208: One Driver Hospitalized, Other Arrested, Fair Lawn Police Say

-Police said a driver was under the influence when his car slammed head-on into another Friday morning just off Route 208 in Fair Lawn.
+Police said a driver was under the influence when his car slammed head-on into another Friday morning just off Route 208 in Fair Lawn, authorities said.

 Witnesses said the driver's Prius passed several other cars on Maple Avenue headed toward Glen Rock when his car struck a Chevy Malibu in the oncoming lane shortly after 9 a.m.